You need a short term liquor licence to sell, supply or permit the consumption of liquor:

 You'll need to provide:

-- a plan of the licensed area in one of these formats (unless your licence is for direct sales transactions only):
+• plan of the licensed area in one of these formats, unless your licence is for direct sales transactions - eg online or by mail order only:

 Class 1 and 2 events

-For class 1 and 2 events, you'll need to decide who you want to nominate as your persons in charge of the event.
+For class 1 and 2 events, you'll need to decide who you want to nominate as the persons in charge of the event.

 Class 3 events

-For class 3 events you will need to have a responsible person present at all times.
+For class 3 events you'll need to have a responsible person present at all times.

-For class 3 events, you'll also need to provide a copy of your management plan.
+For class 3 events, you'll also need to provide a copy of your management plan (PDF).

 Contact CBS Liquor and Gaming